 This is the second in a two-part exploration of order promising functionality in Business Central.
 In the first post, we covered the setup required in Order Promising Setup, Company Information and Locations.
 If you missed part one on order promising setup, it’s definitely worth reading before you dive into this one.
 In this post, we will continue on with the necessary setup, namely that of the Customer and Item Card.
 We will then explore how to use order promising when you are selling different versions of Production BOMs.
 Next, we will run a demonstration of order promising date calculations, especially focusing on how Business Central manages the Capable-to-Promise action.
 Finally, we will show the Planning Worksheet to create the orders.

 On a Customer Card, go to the Shipping tab.
 The important fields to look at here are the ‘Agent’, ‘Agent’ and ‘Shipping Time’.
 The Agent defines which couriers we are using when shipping goods.
 For example, DHL.

 The Agent Service defines what service is provided.
 This could be ‘next day delivery’ or ‘standard delivery’.
 You must correlate the Agent Service with the amount of time required to ship the goods to the customer.

 Finally, the Shipping Time is something which will be defaulted by the Agent Service configuration.
 It’s worth mentioning, this can be altered manually on a Sales Order, if necessary.
 For example, if you know a particular delivery is going to take longer but it isn’t worth setting up a new Agent Service for.

 Shipping details on the Item Card

-The next steps will differ in relation to items which are obtained in the different ways.
+The next steps will differ depending on how you obtain items.
 We will start with items that are being purchased in and used in the order promising calculation.